bytescale/bytescale-upload-widget/README.md

 ## 👀 More Examples

-**Uploader is a modal by default, but can be used in other contexts too:**
+**Uploader is a modal by default, but can be used in other contexts too!**

 ### Using as a Dropzone